orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // TODO: How does .map effect .self/.terminal/.initial
   public __map__

+  // If the starting Ray is a vertex, which is excluded, it acts like an initial.
+  public __filter__

   // TODO: Functions that alter structure like .flatten/.flat_map, what else?

   // get initial(): Ray { return this.__reverse__ ? this.state.terminal : this.state.initial }; set initial(x: Any) { this.__reverse__ ? this.state.terminal = x : this.state.initial = x; }